Dynamic formation of supersolid phase in a mixture of ultracold bosonic and fermionic atoms

 where $\mu_{dip}$ is the magnetic moment of bosonic atom.
 The Eqs. (\ref{bosons3D}) and (\ref{fermions3D}), but without dipolar term, were used to study the formation of Bose-Fermi solitons \cite{Karpiuk04,Karpiuk06} whose existence has been recently confirmed experimentally \cite{Chin19}.

-We then reduce the geometry of the system to quasi-one-dimensional one.
+We then reduce the geometry of the system to quasi-one-dimensional one (see Fig.~\ref{panel}(a)).
 Following the standard approach, the condensate wave function $\psi_B({\bf r},t)$ and fermionic orbitals $\varphi_j({\bf r},t)$ are assumed to be in their ground states in radial directions.
 After integrating over radial dimensions, Eqs. (\ref{bosons3D}) and (\ref{fermions3D}) become

 and

 All coupling constants get rescaled as $g_b = g_B / (2\pi L_{\perp}^2)$, $g_{bf} = g_{BF} / (2 \pi L_{\perp}^2))$, and $\mu_d = \mu_{dip} / L_{\perp}$, where $L_{\perp}=\sqrt{\hbar/(m_B \omega_{B\perp})}$ (to simplify further analysis we assume equal radial characteristic length scales for bosons and fermions, i.e., $m_B\, \omega_{B\perp}=m_F\, \omega_{F\perp}$).
 As a result of reducing procedure the dipolar interaction, $V_{dd}(z)$, itself is changed.
 It splits into $V_{dd}(z)=V_{dd}^{sr}(z)+V_{dd}^{lr}(z)$, where the attractive short-range part equals $V_{dd}^{sr}(z)=-2/3\, \mu_d^2\, \delta(z)$ and the repulsive long-range part reads